Martin Wu, MD; Brian Tessier, PA-C; Manuel Saint Martin, MD/JD

 Keywords: COVID-19, neuropsychiatric sequela, bidirectional, long COVID, pathophysiology, gut-nervous axis, mast cell activation syndrome, chronic fatigue syndrome.

 Hsu LJ.
 Managing Rising Neuropsychiatric Illness in Primary Care during Subsequent COVID-19 Pandemic.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.